aptos-foundation/AIPs/aips/ristretto_bulletproofs_elgamal.md

 # AIP-X - Ristretto255, Bulletproofs, and ElGamal Move Stdlib Modules

 (Please give a temporary file name to your AIP when first drafting it, AIP manager will assign a number to it after reviewing)
 ## Summary

-This AIP proposes three new Move standard library cryptography modules, one implementing the [Ristretto255](https://ristretto.group/) elliptic curve (technically the Curve25519 curve with additional techniques applied on top), another implementing a [Bulletproofs](https://eprint.iacr.org/2017/1066.pdf) range proof verifier, and a third implementing ElGamal encryption.
-All three modules can be used for various applications, and are implemented with underlying native functions written in Rust.
+This AIP proposes two new Move standard library cryptography modules, one implementing the [Bulletproofs](https://eprint.iacr.org/2017/1066.pdf) range proof verifier, and another implementing ElGamal encryption.
+Both modules can be used for various applications, and are implemented with underlying native functions written in Rust.
+In addition, this AIP also proposes additional functions to be added to the already existing Ristretto255 elliptic curve module.
+These functions include natives for point cloning and double scalar multiplications, in addition to non-natives for creating scalars from u32 values, serializing compressed points, and getting the hash-to-point value of the Ristretto255 basepoint.

 ## Motivation

 This AIP provides a more robust suite of cryptography tools for Move developers.
 Bulletproofs in particular may be useful for confidential transactions, such as those done on Monero.
-Ristretto255 mayb e useful to any developer needing a relatively efficient and secure curve without pairing functionality.
 ElGamal can also be useful for confidential transactions, or any other application needing private homomorphically additive values.
+Ristretto255 may be useful to any developer needing a relatively efficient and secure curve without pairing functionality - the new functions added make its module easier to use.

 ## Impact